 TGbe editor: insert the following paragraph before the paragraph (“The Vendor Specific subelements…”)of subclause 9.4.2.20.11 of Draft REVme 4.0 as:

+The MLO Link Information subelement is defined in 9.4.2.317 (MLO Link Information element).
+For MLO, the MLO Link Information subelement is included within the Transmit Stream/Category Measurement report to indicate the link whose TSF is used as a reference.

 11.10.9.8 Transmit Stream/Category Measurement report